-- (a) Shareholders may only be approached within 1 day or within 2 days if they are overseas before the announcement of a firm intention to make an offer under Rule 3.5 of the Takeovers Code ("Rule 3.5 Announcement") is published. - (b) Information that may be provided to such shareholders should be confined to details that would eventually be contained in the Rule 3.5 Announcement. - (c) If shareholders are approached before an announcement of a possible offer is published, or in the event of a hostile bid, the total number of shareholders who may be approached is restricted to six.
+- (a) (a) Shareholders may only be approached within 1 day or within 2 days if they are overseasa limited period to be agreed in advance with the Executive, before the announcement of a firm intention to make an offer under Rule 3.5 of the Takeovers Code ("Rule 3.5 Announcement") is published. - (b) Information that may be provided to such shareholders should be confined to details that would eventually be contained in the Rule 3.5 Announcement. - (c) (b) If shareholders are approached before an announcement of a possible offer is published, or in the event of a hostile bid, the total number of shareholders who may be approached is restricted to six.
 If an offer period has already commenced (e.g. following the issuance of an announcement of an offer or possible offer), there is normally no restriction on the number of shareholders who may be approached subject to them not being provided with any non-public information.
-Where the offer is recommended by the board of the offeree company the Executive may adopt a more relaxed approached.

-- (d) Shareholders being approached will have to agree to be insiders, and therefore be subject to all the rules and regulations applicable to insiders.
-The potential offeror will need to show steps (e.g. obtaining signed confidentiality undertakings from the relevant shareholders) to be taken to prevent leakage of information relating to the offer. - (e) The Executive should be consulted at the earliest opportunity.
+Where the offer is recommended by the board of the offeree company the Executive may adopt a more relaxed approached. - (d) Shareholders being approached will have to agree to be insiders, and therefore be subject to all the rules and regulations applicable to insiders.
+The potential offeror willneed to show steps (e.g. obtaining signed confidentiality undertakings from the relevant shareholders) to be taken to prevent leakage of information relating to the offer. - (e) (c) The Executive should be consulted at the earliest opportunity.
 As part of the consultation the Executive would expect to be provided with a list of the shareholders to be approached.